Chris Pincher: Male Tory MP claims he was groped twice by former deputy chief whip

 In his resignation letter to the prime minister, Mr Pincher wrote that he was standing down from the role because he “drank far too much” and had “embarrassed” himself and others.

-Earlier today, he said he was “truly sorry”, adding he was seeking medical support and would co-operate fully with the parliamentary inquiry into the allegations.

-The MP who has made the latest allegations said he felt now was the right time to speak out about Mr Pincher’s alleged behaviour because there may be other victims, and because there is a wider problem of people turning “a blind eye to the abuse of younger men by older men” within parliament.
+The MP who has made the latest allegations said he felt now was the right time to speak out about Mr Pincher’s alleged behaviour because there might be other victims, and because there was a wider problem of people turning “a blind eye to the abuse of younger men by older men” within parliament.

 He said: “We’re quite rightly more alert to the abuse of young women working in Westminster.
 We are starting to learn to spot the signs of older men targeting them.
 We’re blind, even more uncomfortable, with the idea that men target men.